 Borg is written in Python (with a little bit of Cython and C for the performance critical parts).

 Some guidance for contributors:

-- discuss about changes on github issue tracker, IRC or mailing list
+Discuss changes on the GitHub issue tracker, on IRC or on the mailing list.

-- if there are ongoing reviews: do a fixup commit you can merge into the bad commit later.
+If there are ongoing reviews: do a fixup commit you can squash into the bad commit later.

-- if there are no ongoing reviews or you did not push the bad commit yet: edit the commit to include your fix or merge the fixup commit before pushing.
+If there are no ongoing reviews or you did not push the bad commit yet: amend the commit to include your fix or merge the fixup commit before pushing.